Keio University

 The teacher training course had a compulsory subject called "Principles of Education," and during my student days, this class was held every Saturday during the third period.
 I wasn't very keen on taking classes until Saturday afternoon, but I thought since I was coming all the way to Mita, I would also take an elective subject in the same teacher training course that was assigned to the fourth period at the time.
 That was the "Social Education" class.

 While researching the relationship between Keio University and social education after entering graduate school, I learned that in 1924, Shintaro Ishida, who was then a director of the Gijuku, established an organization called the Adult Education Association.
-Ishida was a person who served as a secretary at the Gijuku for a long time, and at this association, Keio University professors were developing tutorial classes in collaboration with external organizations.
+Ishida was a person who served as a secretary at the Gijuku for a long time, and at this association, Keio University professors collaborated with external organizations to develop tutorial classes.
 Although people related to the Gijuku were involved, it was not an organization of Keio University itself.
-However, it is an activity called university extension in today's terms.
+However, it is an activity called university extension today.

-I became interested in that and researched it, but from the perspective of university extension in modern Japan, only Waseda's lecture records come up, making it look as if Keio did nothing.
-However, I found that Keio had been actively conducting "regional lecture tours" since the late Meiji 40s.
+I researched that with interest, but from the perspective of university extension in modern Japan, only Waseda's lecture transcripts came up, making it look as if Keio had done nothing.
+However, I found that Keio had been actively conducting "regional circuit lectures" since the late Meiji 40s (around 1907).

-The predecessor to these regional lecture tours was the "Shūshin Yōryō: Fukuzawa's Moral Code" dissemination lecture series.
-The "Shūshin Yōryō" was compiled between 1899 and 1900.
-In the latter half of these dissemination lectures, they did not just spread the content of the "Shūshin Yōryō," but also spoke to the general public in regional areas about the academic content being nurtured within Keio University.
-From 1908, this took the form of regional lecture tours, where Juku teachers actively traveled across the country during spring and summer breaks.
+The predecessor of these regional circuit lectures was the "Shūshin Yōryō: Fukuzawa's Moral Code" dissemination lecture series.
+"Shūshin Yōryō" was compiled between 1899 and 1900.
+In the latter half of these dissemination lectures, they not only spread the content of "Shūshin Yōryō" but also spoke to the general public in regional areas about the academic content being nurtured within Keio University.
+From 1908, this took the form of regional circuit lectures, where Juku teachers actively traveled around the country during spring and summer vacations.

 Yukichi Fukuzawa's View of "Social Education"

-In fact, prior to the "Shūshin Yōryō" dissemination lectures, there was a Keio University alumni who wrote the first book in Japan to bear the title of social education.
-That was Jiro Yamana, who published "Social Education Theory" in 1892.
+Actually, prior to the "Shūshin Yōryō" dissemination lectures, there was a Juku member who authored the first book in Japan to bear the title of social education.
+That was Jiro Yamana, who published "Social Education Theory" (Shakai Kyoiku-ron) in 1892.

 So, how did Fukuzawa himself view social education in the first place?
-I would like to look back a bit in time to see that.
+I would like to look back at that a bit further in time.

 As I mentioned at the beginning, I believe Fukuzawa may have been the first person in Japan to use the term "social education."
-This can be glimpsed in a speech at a Mita Public Speaking Event held in 1877.
+This can be glimpsed in a speech given at the Mita Public Speaking Event held in 1877.

-"The essence of human social education (not referring only to school education) lies in making a person face practical matters quickly, even in a single thing." ("Empty Theory Must Stop," Collected Essays of Fukuzawa, Vol. 2)
+"The essence of human (jinkan) social education (not referring only to school education) lies in making people face practical matters quickly, even in a single instance." ("Empty Theories Must Not Stop," Collected Essays of Fukuzawa, Vol. 2)

-This part can be read, for example, as a statement to the effect that a carpenter who has built a house once understands things better than someone who has heard a talk about industry a hundred times.
-Here, Fukuzawa uses the term "human social education."
-One could say this is the very first usage of "social education."
+This part can be read, for example, as a statement to the effect that a carpenter who has built a house once understands things better than someone who has heard about industry a hundred times.
+Here, Fukuzawa uses the term "human (jinkan) social education."
+I believe it is safe to say that this is the first usage of "social education."

-Therefore, since the term "human social education" can basically be read as "social education," it can be said that he was the first to advocate social education.
+Therefore, the term "human social education" can basically be read as "social education," so he can be said to be the first to advocate social education.
 For Fukuzawa, social education was thought to mean a form of self-education based on social experience.

 A Pioneer of Public Lectures

 Social education at that time had the role of spreading school education, but Fukuzawa did not necessarily think that the field of social education was subordinate to schools.
-This can be seen in the following sentence in the commentary for the sixth volume, "Yukichi Fukuzawa's Essays on Education," by Sumie Kobayashi, who was involved in the compilation of the Selected Works of Fukuzawa planned in 1943 during the war.
+This can be seen in the following sentence in the commentary for Volume 6, "Yukichi Fukuzawa's Educational Essays," by Sumie Kobayashi, who was involved in the compilation of the "Collected Works of Fukuzawa" planned in 1943 during the war.

 "The master placed more emphasis on home education and social education rather than school education, particularly stating that society is a 'great classroom,' and argued that things like the spirit pervading society or public opinion should be the central force of education.
 It seems the master never once used the term social education (omitted)..."

 The Mita Public Speaking Event, which had been continuing since before then, also began to attract listeners from outside once the Mita Enzetsukan (Public Speaking Hall) was built.
-Thus, it can be said that Keio University was fulfilling a social educational role from a very early stage.
+Therefore, I think it can be said that Keio University played a social educational role from a very early stage.

 The Roles of Meirokusha and Kojunsha

-Fukuzawa hoped that through associations in society like the Kojunsha, the members belonging to them would mutually fulfill educational functions.
+Fukuzawa expected that through associations in society like the Kojunsha, the members belonging to them would mutually fulfill educational functions.
 He also actively held lectures for the public, not just within the Kojunsha, and went on regional lecture tours.
-In this way, he intended to spread the discussions held within the Kojunsha to the world.
+In this way, he thought about spreading the discussions held within the Kojunsha to the world.

 Social Education Functions Borne by Private Associations

-Fukuzawa, who highly valued these theories of Yamana, can also be said to have considered the importance of exchanging discussions within private associations through the activities of the Meirokusha and Kojunsha and disseminating the results to the outside world.
+Fukuzawa, who highly valued these theories of Yamana, also likely considered it important to exchange discussions within private associations through the activities of the Meirokusha and Kojunsha and to disseminate the results to the outside world.

-"If the separation of learning and politics is indeed important for the country, I am one who prays to separate the learning of present-day Japan from the politics of present-day Japan."
+"If separating scholarship from politics is indeed important for the country, I am one who prays to separate the scholarship of present-day Japan from the politics of present-day Japan."

-"My personal theory is to separate the schools of the current Ministry of Education or Ministry of Industry from their respective ministries, making them temporarily the property of the Imperial Household, and then grant them to private volunteers and intellectuals to form the structure of joint private schools (omitted)."
+"My personal theory is to separate the schools of the current Ministry of Education or Ministry of Industry from their respective ministries, make them temporarily the property of the Imperial Household, and then grant them to private citizens of will and knowledge to form the body of joint private schools (omitted)."

 Here, Fukuzawa advocates separating schools from the Ministry of Education and others to make them joint private schools.
-In this way, Fukuzawa believed that private associations independent of the government should bear the responsibility for school education.
-And regarding social education, as can be seen from his evaluation of Yamana's social education theory, he seems to have thought it should be borne by private associations outside the government.
-For Fukuzawa, it can be said that education, including school education, was social education conducted by a society separate from the state.
+In this way, Fukuzawa believed that school education should be handled by private associations independent of the government.
+And as can be seen from his evaluation of Yamana's social education theory, he likely thought that social education should also be handled by private associations outside the government.
+For Fukuzawa, it could be said that education, including school education, was social education conducted by society, separate from the state.

-Modern social education is considered a domain concept under the Social Education Act, meaning a concept indicating the domain outside of schools.
-However, when viewed from the aspect of function, I think we can re-examine social education as education developed by private associations like Keio University in a form independent of the government and bureaucracy.
+Modern social education is considered a domain concept under the Social Education Act—that is, a concept indicating the domain outside of schools—but when viewed from the aspect of function, I think we can re-examine social education as education developed by private associations like Keio University in a form independent of the government and bureaucracy.

 What Drove Fukuzawa Toward Social Education

-Needless to say, reading can be done alone, but conversation and public speaking cannot be done alone.
+Needless to say, reading can be done alone, but conversation and public speaking cannot.
 According to Fukuzawa, this was precisely something that could only be done in gatherings like associations.
-The activity Fukuzawa called learning had a much broader meaning than it does today, and I think it is safe to say he called everything from research to presenting it through interaction "learning."
+The activity Fukuzawa called scholarship had a much broader meaning than it does today, and I think it is safe to say he called everything from researching to presenting it through interaction "scholarship."

-Fukuzawa's "social education" was first about like-minded people gathering, having proper discussions among themselves, and using that to reach out to people outside the association.
+Fukuzawa's "social education" was first about like-minded people gathering, having proper discussions among themselves, and using that to work upon people outside the association.

-As is well known, the "Shūshin Yōryō" was created by his students in Fukuzawa's final years.
+As is well known, "Shūshin Yōryō: Fukuzawa's Moral Code" was created by his students in Fukuzawa's final years.
 To spread this to the world, Fukuzawa provided the funds and held dissemination lectures all over the country.
-In the summer of the year the "Shūshin Yōryō" was completed in February 1900, Fukuzawa suggested closing Keio University, selling this land in Mita, and using the proceeds for the dissemination of the "Shūshin Yōryō."
-Ichitaro Fukuzawa and Eikichi Kamata, who was the President at the time, were very bewildered when they heard this, but of course, it did not happen.
+In the summer of the year "Shūshin Yōryō" was completed in February 1900, Fukuzawa suggested closing Keio University, selling this land in Mita, and using the proceeds for the dissemination of "Shūshin Yōryō."
+Ichitaro Fukuzawa and Eikichi Kamata, who was the President at the time, were very bewildered upon hearing this, but of course, it did not happen.

-In his final years, Fukuzawa tried to place emphasis on the dissemination of the "Shūshin Yōryō," which could be called the dissemination of social education—the part that projects outward.
+In his final years, Fukuzawa tried to place emphasis on the dissemination of "Shūshin Yōryō"—which could be called the dissemination of social education—the part that radiates outward.
 What is the meaning of this?
 I have stated on various occasions that we who are at Keio University now must think about this.

-In the background of what drove Fukuzawa toward social education, there may have been the fact that Keio University in the Meiji 30s was no longer the way Fukuzawa had envisioned it.
+Behind what drove Fukuzawa toward social education may have been the fact that Keio University in the Meiji 30s was no longer the way Fukuzawa had envisioned it.
 In other words, it may have appeared to Fukuzawa's eyes that the part where people with the same aspirations gather, study, and interact was being lost.
 If that is the case, I think it is time to reconsider how the current Keio University stands from the perspective of social education.

 Social Education Within Keio University